-ADULT CHEESE PUFFS: Preheat oven 350* Cut leftover roll into cubes.
+Preheat oven 350* Cut leftover roll into cubes.
 Place on parchment lined baking sheet.
 Bake for 5 minutes.
 Raise oven to 475* Pour small amount of white wine, beer, bourbon, or champagne in shallow bowl & grated cheese seasoned with spices in another bowl.
 (For instance, Italian blend cheese seasoned with garlic for white wine & cheddar cheese seasoned with red pepper or Cajun spices for beer.)
 Dip toasted bread cubes into wine or beer, then roll in cheese mixture.
 Put back on the parchment lined sheet pan.
 Spray cubes with olive oil or non-stick spray.
 Bake at 425 for 5-8 minutes.
 Cheese puffs are a tasty way to dress up a cheese board, top your favorite soup or for simply snacking.
 Want to make it into a kid’s snack?
 Just use apple juice and their favorite cheese!

-Put your TO COOK IS TO CREATE thinking cap on: Look at all the options for most of these recipes.
+Put on your TO COOK IS TO CREATE thinking cap: Look at all the options for most of these recipes.
 Remember to view a leftover as the key ingredient it is and use it along with what you already have one hand.
 Let your liquor cabinet extend your spice drawer.
 Still have leftover rolls?
 Freeze them or season, toast, and grate for bread crumbs.
 Store in airtight container.
 Even a few crumbs along with grated Parmesan cheese makes a nice topping for steamed vegetables or macaroni and cheese.

 Food Fun: I hope today brings what you love to do your way.
 Here I am having fun on the morning show: WAFB Big Xtra Hour